ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-iverson-bracket.md

 $$[P(x)]={\begin{cases}1&{P(x)}\\0&{\neg P(x)}\end{cases}}$$

-Below I will attempt to formally define the propositional case and predicate cases separately.
+Below I give two, separate, formal definitions of the Iverson bracket.
+One for the propositional case and one for the predicate cases.

 <!--more-->